 - For more information, including deadline dates, please contact QuestBridge directly.

-- Summary: Scholarship program established in 2016 by Northwestern for students who have completed their studies at City Colleges of Chicago and transferred to Northwestern.
+- Summary: Need-based scholarship program established in 2016-17 by Northwestern for students who have completed their studies at City Colleges of Chicago and transferred to Northwestern.

-- Renewal: The Star Scholarship is available for up to two years.
+- Renewal: The Star Scholarship is available for up to three years.
 Recipient must maintain satisfactory academic progress.